EffectsSDK/android-integration-sample/tsvb/com.effectssdk.tsvb.pipeline/-base-pipeline/set-output-surface.md

 Set surface for frame rendering.
 Pass null to remove surface.

+WARNING!

-If SurfaceView used, ensure that holder.isCreating() value is false.
+If you use SurfaceView object for frame preview, you should ensure that holder.isCreating() value is false before surface will be attached to your pipeline.
+The application could be locked on some devices if this value is true.

 #### Parameters